Doubly Regularized Entropic Wasserstein Barycenters: Approximating the Wasserstein barycenter

 \end{proof}

-This lemma is sufficient to justify the discussion after Def.~\ref{eq:optim-objective}.
+This lemma justifies the discussion after Def.~\ref{eq:optim-objective}.
 The effect of various choices of reference measure can be interpreted in view of the local expansion of Eq.~\eqref{eq:entropic-expansion} and are summarized in Table~\ref{table:reference-measures} (the two first rows correspond to cases discussed in~\cite{janati2020debiased} for Gaussian measures).
 In the table, we used reference measures which are symmetric in $\mu,\nu$ as is standard, to fix ideas.